 Working towards a more open Authority

-We will be publishing the data each month in two formats – Adobe PDF and CSV format to make the data as useful as possible to as many people as possible.
+Merseyside Recycling and Waste Authority is now publishing information on all expenditure more than £500 paid each month to suppliers.
+We will publish the data each month in two formats – Adobe PDF and CSV format to make the data as useful as possible to as many people as possible.

-We are publishing this information to be open about our spending and to improve access to our data.
+We publish this information to be open about our spending and to improve access to our data.
 The data is freely usable under the same terms recommended by www.data.gov.uk – the site established by Central government to publish all types of public sector data in an open and transparent way.

 Making sense of the expenditure information

 The files contain details of all expenditure paid in the reporting month that have a value of £500 or more (excluding VAT).
 We will not be publishing details of payments that are of a personal nature and have redacted any personal details.
 The data is split into eight columns containing: (a) Service Area Categorisation this is a high level description of the service area.
 The Authority is essentially a single service authority and therefore this will always be described as ‘Waste Disposal’. (b) Service Division Categorisation represents the divisions or areas of the work of the Service (c) Expense Type headings that describe the nature of the expenditure in more detail (d) Payment Date this is the date that the payment was made (e) Transaction Number – this is a unique reference number for each individual expenditure transaction (f) Amount – this is the amount that was paid (g) Type – a description of whether the expenditure is capital or revenue (h) Supplier Name – the full name of the supplier

 What is not included or could be redacted